Can you eat tofu raw? That’s kind of a trick question! We’ll look at what you should keep in mind, and give you some ideas on how to use it in dishes.

 Smoked tofu has a firmer texture and a stronger taste than natural tofu.
 There is now also a range of tofu products that add variety with a tasty marinade or additional ingredients such as herbs, nuts, and spices.
 You can eat all of these tofu varieties raw!

 - Smoked tofu sandwich: If you’re looking for a hearty snack, raw smoked tofu is a great topping.
 It’s filling, has a delicious smoky flavor, and pairs well with your favorite sandwich toppings.

 - Tofu as a topping: Diced smoked tofu or marinated tofu work well in salads, stews, or as a topping in soups.
 It’s a time saver too, since you don’t have to worry about cooking it!

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Tofu roh essen: Ist das gesund?** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Tofu roh essen: Ist das gesund?** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?